 Black Scoter

-Appearance: The adult male Black Scoter (48 cm - 19 in) has a predominantly black plumage with a distinctive yellow knob at the base of its thick yellow bill.
+Appearance: The adult male Black Scoter (48 cm - 19 inches) has a predominantly black plumage with a distinctive yellow knob at the base of its thick yellow bill.
 The female is primarily brown, with a pale cheek and a dark cap extending from the back of the eye to the nape of the neck.
 They have e a thick, black bill, and the legs and feet are gray in both sexes.

 Habitat: Black Scoters are primarily marine birds and breed in the subarctic and boreal regions of North America.
 During the breeding season, they inhabit freshwater lakes and ponds in forested areas near their nesting sites.
 In winter, they migrate to coastal waters and can be found in bays, estuaries, and nearshore areas.
 Dives in deep water.